Henry I of France: Reign

 A member of the House of Capet, Henry was born in Reims, the son of King Robert II (972–1031) and Constance of Arles (986–1034).
-In the early-Capetian tradition, he was crowned King of France at the Cathedral of Reims on 14 May 1027, while his father still lived.
+In the early-Capetian tradition, he was crowned at the Cathedral of Reims on 14 May 1027, while his father still lived.
 He had little influence and power until he became sole ruler on his father's death four years later.

 The reign of Henry I, like those of his predecessors, was marked by territorial struggles.
 Initially, he joined his younger brother Robert, with the support of their mother, in a revolt against his father (1025).
 His mother, however, supported Robert as heir to the old king, on whose death Henry was left to deal with his rebel sibling.
-In 1032, he placated his brother by giving him the duchy of Burgundy which his father had given him in 1016.
+In 1032, he placated his brother by giving him the Duchy of Burgundy as an appanage, which their father Robert II originally gave to Henry in 1016.

-In an early strategic move, Henry came to the rescue of his very young nephew-in-law, the newly appointed Duke William of Normandy (who would go on to become William the Conqueror), to suppress a revolt by William's vassals.
-In 1047, Henry secured the dukedom for William in their decisive victory over the vassals at the Battle of Val-ès-Dunes near Caen; however, Henry would later support the barons against William until the former's death in 1060.
+In an early strategic move, Henry came to the rescue of his very young nephew-in-law to be, the newly appointed Duke William of Normandy (who would go on to become William the Conqueror), to suppress a revolt by William's vassals.
+In 1047, Henry secured the duchy for William in their decisive victory over the vassals at the Battle of Val-ès-Dunes near Caen; however, Henry would later support the barons against William until his own death in 1060.